Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: An Overview of the Proof-Theoretic Jungle

+Quite significantly, Belnap's seminal paper~\cite{Bel82} also proves a \emph{general cut-elimination theorem}, that is, if a display calculus satisfies a set of eight conditions, then cut-elimination follows as a corollary.
 The display formalism has been used to supply truly sizable classes of logics with cut-free proof systems, proving the formalism general.
 Furthermore, the formalism is highly uniform and modular as structural rules are used to capture distinct logics, and due to the algorithms permitting their construction~\cite{CiaRam16,ALBA}, they enjoy constructibility.
 These nice features come at the cost of syntactic parsimony however as display sequents utilize complex structures to facilitate reasoning.